January 30, 2020

 How Long Can I Expect My Child’s Cold to Last?

-The common cold is caused by a virus.
 While there are literally thousands of viruses, most that cause colds follow a similar timeline in kids.
 The symptoms of runny nose, cough, fever and sore throat typically worsen over the first three to four days, then start to improve.
 Your child may be more tired than usual during this time, but should start to perk up around day four or five—even though the symptoms of cough and congestion may persist a bit longer.

 What Can I Do to Help Ease the Symptoms of a Cold?